ceres-solver/ceres-solver/docs/source/solving.rst

-   During the bracketing phase of a Wolfe line search, the step size is increased until either a point satisfying the Wolfe conditions is found, or an upper bound for a bracket containinqg a point satisfying the conditions is found.
+   During the bracketing phase of a Wolfe line search, the step size is increased until either a point satisfying the Wolfe conditions is found, or an upper bound for a bracket containing a point satisfying the conditions is found.
 Precisely, at each iteration of the expansion: